 We may offer securities through agents in connection with a distribution to our stockholders of rights to purchase such securities.
 The terms of any such sales will be described in the prospectus supplement relating thereto.
 Pursuant to any standby underwriting agreement entered into in connection with a rights offering to our stockholders, persons acting as standby underwriters may receive a commitment fee for all securities underlying the rights that the underwriter commits to purchase on a standby basis.
 Additionally, prior to the expiration date with respect to any rights, any standby underwriters in a rights offering to our stockholders may offer such securities on a when-issued basis, including securities to be acquired through the purchase and exercise of rights, at prices set from time to time by the standby underwriters.
 After the expiration date with respect to such rights, the underwriters may offer securities of the type underlying the rights, whether acquired pursuant to a standby underwriting agreement, the exercise of the rights or the purchase of such securities in the market, to the public at a price or prices to be determined by the underwriters.
 The standby underwriters may thus realize profits or losses independent of the underwriting discounts or commissions paid by us.
 If we do not enter into a standby underwriting agreement in connection with a rights offering to our stockholders, we may elect to retain a dealer-manager to manage such a rights offering for us.
-Any such dealer-manager may offer securities of the type underlying the rights acquired or to be acquired pursuant to the purchase and exercise of rights and may thus realize profits or losses independent of any dealer-manager fee paid by us.
+Any such dealer-manager may offer securities of the type underlying the rights acquired pursuant to the purchase of the type underlying the rights acquired pursuant to the purchase of the type underlying the rights acquired pursuant to the purchase of the type underlying the rights acquired pursuant to the purchase of the type underlying for us.
+Any such dealer-manager may offer securities of the type underlying the rights acquired pursuant to the purchase and exercise of rights and may thus realize profits or losses independent of